JulianOzelRose/CaesarDecryptor/README.md

 # Caesar Cipher Decryptor
 This program decodes a single line of Caesar cipher-encrypted text using a two-pronged approach; brute force and simple heuristics.
-The program produces 13 decryption results, then prints two lists.
-The first list contains all 13 decryption keys with their results.
-The second list contains decryption results which contain keywords.
+The program produces 12 decryption results, then prints two lists.
+The first list contains all 12 decryption keys with their results.
+The second list contains the decryption results which contain keywords.